Our Resource Library is growing everyday. We are here to help you with forms, links and guides that you need all in one place.

 Domestic violence and abuse is more prevalent in our society than many people realize or want to admit.
 Domestic abuse goes beyond physical contact.
 It includes controlling behaviors, mental cruelty, and harassment via phone, email or other means of communication.
 To confront these issues, the Illinois Domestic Violence Act (“IDVA”) allows any person, including a minor child, who has been abused by a family or household member to file a petition for an order of protection.

-For the purposes of the IDVA, “family or household members” includes, among others, spouses, former spouses, parents, children, stepchildren, persons who share or formerly shared a common dwelling, persons who have or allegedly have a child in common, and persons who have or have had a dating relationship or been engaged.
+For the purposes of the IDVA, “family or household members” includes spouses, former spouses, parents, children, stepchildren, persons who share or formerly shared a common dwelling, persons who have or allegedly have a child in common, and persons who have or have had a dating relationship or been engaged.

-Under the IDVA, the term “abuse” goes beyond physical abuse and includes harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation.
+Under the IDVA, the term “abuse” goes beyond physical abuse.
+It includes harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation.
 However, the term “abuse” does not apply to reasonable direction of a minor child by a parent or a person with parental status.